kayvane1/brave-api/README.md

 ## Overview
 Python wrapper for the [Brave Search API](https://search.brave.com/api).
 Currently implements the web search endpoint, further endpoints will be added in the future.

+Brave is a powerful search engine that allows for the usage of `goggles` to rerank your search results to meet your use-case.
+[Goggles](https://search.brave.com/help/goggles) enable any individual—or community of people—to alter the ranking of Brave Search by using a set of instructions (rules and filters).
+Anyone can create, apply, or extend a Goggle.
+Essentially Goggles act as a custom re-ranking on top of the Brave search index.

 ## Usage

+The module supports both synchronous and asynchronous requests.
+Your Brave API key can either be passed as an environment variable under `BRAVE_API_KEY` or as an argument to the Brave class.

 ```python